 To recruit such a person for your company or group of companies, you will need to frame questions that will help to make the correct choice or selection.

 The interview questions need to be structured in such a way that it will be consistent for all the candidates.
-It has to lead to more accurate information of desired experiences and behaviors.
-Of course it should not be biased in any way.
+It has to lead to more accurate information of desired experiences and behaviours.
+Of course, it should not be biased in any way.

 1) As an Operations Head, what sort of tasks were your handling daily?